amrvac/amrvac/doc/cakforce.md

 Finally, note that contrary to the RHD physics module of MPI-AMRVAC, the radiation force prescription presented here is a **reduced** dynamical picture.
 Indeed, we do not solve for the detailed radiation-energy exchange that is done via the flux-limited diffusion in the RHD module.
 This is justified since for the typical stellar conditions where the CAK force prescription applies (OB-star atmospheres), such detailed radiation-energy exchanges between the radiation field and gas are rather minor and instead the radiation dynamically couples to the gas only without considering the radiation energy budget.

 # Practical use
 In order to add the CAK force to a line-driven stellar wind simulation, the user has to adjust the .par file as indicated in this section.
-An example test problem of this module is also provided of an 1-D CAK wind in the HD test problems folder.
+A 1D and 2.5D example test problem of this module is also provided in the HD tests folder.

 ## Activating the module
 Depending whether the setup is in (M)HD, the the force needs to be activated in the physics-dependent namelist.
 This means that for a (M)HD simulation one adds in the `&(m)hd_list` the following: